About

 Poetry is not just an art form, but a necessary practice for making meaning out of the raw material of life.

-For nearly two decades, I've been exploring how poetry transforms us.
-As a poet with Greek ancestry, born in Australia, I weave between languages, lands and lineages - from the Nuyorican Poets' Cafe in NYC to collaborations with the Queensland Symphony Orchestra, commissions from the Institute of Non-Violence to visiting hundreds of high schools across Australia and beyond.
+As a poet with Greek ancestry, I weave between languages, lands and lineages - from the Nuyorican Poets' Cafe in NYC to collaborations with the Queensland Symphony Orchestra, commissions from the Institute of Non-Violence to visiting dozens of high schools across Australia and beyond.

 This work has taken me from the Edinburgh Literature Festival to Ubud Writers' Festival, from being poet-in-residence at the Scottish Poetry Library to teaching at Athens University.
 This is what I spend most of my time doing: